The Art of Meaning Making

 What is a story

-I have long been fascinated by stories, as audience and storyteller.
 I was a voracious reader as a child, and watched considerable amounts of movies and TV.
-It has continued to this day.
-I have dabbled in storytelling, as a novelist, short-story writer, film-maker, facilitator, educator and social innovator.
-I’ve also used stories as a tool of self-discovery.
-In 2012-2013, I co-hosted a monthly storytelling event for non-native speakers of English exploring implicit ethical judgements revealed through personal narratives.
-In 2021, I conducted a parallel practice with my virtue buddy Patrick Laudon.
-Over the course of a year, we wrote 10 short stories, following standard plots, in an exploration of genre.
-On the basis of this experience, I put together a little booklet on What is a story? (shared here in beta version).
+It never stopped.
+I also dabbled in storytelling, as a novelist, film-maker, and social innovator.
+In 2012-2013, I co-hosted a monthly storytelling event for non-native speakers of English.
+In 2021, I conducted a parallel storytelling practice with my virtue buddy Patrick Laudon.
+Through those experiences, I got to appreciate the parallel between storytelling and strategy: both essentially take a set of characters, and move them from one situation to another.
+The art is to find the right sequence of events, matching plot with character.
+I share this and other insights in a little booklet on What is a story? (in beta version).

 Storytelling and narrative